coady/waiter/README.md

 wait(...).poll(predicate, func, *args, **kwargs)  # return first success or raise StopIteration
 ```

-The decorator variants are simply partial applications of the corresponding methods.
-Note decorator syntax doesn't support arbitrary expressions.
+The decorator variants are partial applications of the corresponding methods.

 ```python
 backoff = wait(0.1) * 2